tracyreed/profitwisesucks.com/README.md

 the company account, did not get authorization, and used the company account like her own personal piggy bank.

-Q And Mr. Reed authorized that to be taken from the business?
+Q: And Mr. Reed authorized that to be taken from the business?

-A I don't need his authorization to take cash out.
+A: I don't need his authorization to take cash out.
 I have never had that with him.

 - Trang Dep.
 90:19-22 Feb 4, 2022